MicrosoftDocs/entra-docs/docs/external-id/customers/sample-mobile-app-ios-swift-sign-in.md

 ms.subservice: customers
 ms.topic: sample
-ms.date: 03/20/2024
+ms.date: 04/04/2024
 ms.custom: developer
 #Customer intent: As a developer, I want to authenticate users and call a protected web API from a sample iOS mobile app so that I can experience how Microsoft Entra ID for customers work.
 ---

-# Sign in users and call web API in sample iOS (Swift) mobile app
+# Sign in users and call a protected web API in sample iOS (Swift) mobile app

 This guide demonstrates how to configure a sample iOS mobile application to sign in users, and call an ASP.NET Core web API.